X5DNA.com

 http://www.fas.org/sgp/othergov/doe/lanl/docs1/00322994.pdf

-A new book was released in March about a fictional EMP attack on the United States that is very similar to the EMP attack in Dark Angel.
-That book has done much to educate people about the EMP threat.
-The book is called One Second After by William R. Forstchen, a best-selling author who has a Ph.D. in military history from Purdue University.
+A book was released in March 2009 about a fictional EMP attack on the United States.
+It is called One Second After by William R. Forstchen, a best-selling author who has a Ph.D. in military history from Purdue University.
 The book covers the period of time from the afternoon of the pulse attack until exactly one year after the attack.
-The book has been optioned by Warner Bros. for development into a motion picture.
-A trade paperback edition of the book, recently edited by the author, was released in late November.
-(At the time that the trade paperback edition was released, the hardcover edition still had all of the original editing mistakes that were corrected in the trade paperback edition.)
+There are a great many other fictional EMP books that have been released in the past few years, but One Second After is the only one that has made it into the major bestseller lists.

-Dr. Forstchen's book is quite technically accurate, although it probably oversimplifies the EMP effect on automobiles.
+Dr. Forstchen's book is quite technically accurate, although it oversimplifies many EMP effects, especially the EMP effect on automobiles.
 In his defense, though, Dr. Forstchen didn't have access to the latest EMP-automobile simulator test information when he wrote the book.
-(The contract for that book was actually completed in early 2006.)
+(The contract for the book was actually completed in early 2006).
 The earlier EMP-automobile data was much more dismal, and there are still a great many uncertainties about the EMP effect on automobiles because of the very small number of vehicles that have actually been tested.
 The 1962 Soviet experience with the repeated burnout of military diesel generators using no solid state electronics is a warning not to rely too heavily on simulator testing.
 It is important to remember that the last time an automobile was actually tested against a real nuclear EMP was in 1962.
 Actual electromagnetic damage in the real world is far messier than any simulations would indicate.

-The EMP Commission's testing of automobiles was only done up to a level of 50,000 volts per meter.
-The EMP Commission did not take the level up to see at what level the automobiles would fail to run.
-From everything that is published in open (non-classified) English-language scientific papers, 50,000 volts per meter is about the maximum electric field strength that can be produced by nuclear weapons of any size.
+The EMP Commission's testing of automobiles was only done up to a level of 50,000 volts per meter, and in most cases, the EMP levels were not even taken up nearly that high.
+The EMP Commission did not take the level up to see at what level the automobiles would fail to run because they were trying to avoid damage to the vehicles that would have been very expensive to repair.
+From everything that is published in open (non-classified) English-language scientific papers, 50,000 volts per meter is about the maximum electric field strength that can be produced by first and second generation nuclear weapons of any size.
 However, EMP Commission staff members have stated in sworn testimony before the U.S. Congress that "super-EMP" weapons have been developed (by more than one country) that are capable of generating up to 200,000 volts per meter below the detonation, and 100,000 volts per meter at the horizon.
+(It is impossible to confirm the accuracy of these claims.)

 For more information about super-EMP weapons, see the Super-EMP page.

 One Second After postulates an EMP from a missile launched from an offshore container ship.
-If anyone thinks that this is an unrealistic scenario, take a look at this advertisement from a Russian company, with an included Youtube video that looks like it could be a scene out of the One Second After movie:
+Although this would be difficult to actually do this successfully, if anyone thinks that this is an unrealistic scenario, take a look at this advertisement from a Russian company, with an included Youtube video that looks like it could be a scene out of the One Second After movie:

 Jerry Emanuelson has several valid email addresses.
 One is je@scitechmail.com